Oppositional Defiant Disorder (ODD) in Children

 Seeking revenge or being vindictive

 These symptoms may seem like other mental health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees a healthcare provider for a diagnosis.

 How is ODD diagnosed in a child?